sgrieve/sgrieve.github.io/_posts/2016-10-27-setting-nodata.md

 title: Using GDAL to fix NoData issues
 ---

-If you grab some raster data and it has a wierd NoData value set, it may not work properly in LSDTopoTools.
+If you grab some raster data and it has a weird NoData value set, it may not work properly in LSDTopoTools.
 To fix this run this command:

 {% highlight sh  %}